Syntax

 All quantum literals, types, functions, variables (and so on) start with1 2 3

-var:some-type // for classical data @var:@some-type // for quantum data
+var:some-type // for classical data @var:@some-type // for quantum data@.
+This is the universal identifier for quantum-related things. -

 Variable assignment: